Platformatory/platformatory.github.io/v2/company.md

 caption: "Culture = Code."
 description: "Discover the passionate team committed to your success."
 sections:
-  - title: "Culture = Code."
+  - title: "Creative Destruction in Software Engineering"
     featured: true
     summary: ""
     caption: "Discover the passionate team committed to your success."